Program Structure and Course Contents

-Classification of non-Newtonian fluids, Rheological formulae (time-independent fluids, thixotropic fluids and viscoelastic fluids), variable viscosity fluids, cross viscosity fluids, the deformation rate, viscoelastic equation, materials with short memories, time dependent viscosity, the Rivlin-Ericksen fluid, basic equations of motion in rheological models.
+Classification of non-Newtonian fluids, Rheological formulae (time-independent fluids, thixotropic fluids and viscoelastic fluids), variable viscosity fluids, cross viscosity fluids, the deformation rate, viscoelastic equation, time dependent viscosity, the Rivlin-Ericksen fluid, basic equations of motion in rheological models.
 The linear viscoelastic liquid, Couette flow, Poiseuille flows, the current semi-infinite field.
 Axial oscillatory tube flow, angular oscillatory motion, periodic transients, basic equations in boundary layer theory, orders of magnitude, truncated solutions for viscoelastic flow, similarity solutions, turbulent boundary layers, stability analysis.

 MA-5020: Advanced Analytical Dynamics-I